Victoria 3: release date speculation, trailers, and latest news

 Victoria 3 gameplay

-You won’t be dealing with Pops directly, however, but will spend much of your time mediating between the competing political interest groups within your state, such as the Intelligentsia, Industrialists, Rural Folk, Devout, Junkers, and more.
+You won’t be dealing with Pops directly, however, but spend much of your time mediating between the competing political interest groups within your state, such as the Intelligentsia, Industrialists, Rural Folk, Devout, Junkers, and more.

 Their composition and strength are determined by the Pops in your country, and their beliefs influence their support or opposition towards your actions.
 You’ll be manipulating the preferences of these interest groups, and playing them off against one another, to obtain the legislation and national action you desire.